-I regularly find that a JD does not match the actual requirements of the hiring manager nor align well to the brief given during a meeting.
-Having the ability to interrogate the brief and really drill down to the core requirements is a skill that can take a long time to perfect.
-A good recruiter will also be able to share market intel on how realistic the expectations of the hiring manager are, in relation to the availability of candidates which directly match their requirements.
+A good recruiter is able to look at a job description provided by a hiring manager, and drill down to the core requirements - something machines and artificial intelligence is still unable to replicate.
+Additionally, he or she will also be able to provide market intel on how realistic the expectations of the hiring manager are, in relation to the availability of candidates which directly match their requirements.

-One way that specialist recruiters can add real value is by providing a particular left field candidate.
-This is a type of candidate whose CV would never have passed through screening and/or a hiring manager.
+One way that specialist recruiters can add real value is by providing candidates that they just know the team will love.
+This is the type of candidate whose CV would never have passed through screening- or automated searches.
 Being able to provide a strong rationale for proposing an alternative yet relevant candidate can really demonstrate how a recruiter can add value by using the human element.

-Anyone who has been in recruitment or has tried to find a candidate for their business will understand just how long it takes to screen through 300 advert responses, or filter through 200 LinkedIn profiles.
+Screening through 300 advert responses, filtering through hundreds of LinkedIn profiles - all of this takes a lot of time, which hiring managers may not have.
 A good recruiter, on the other hand, has the best candidates at hand and is normally able to provide a solid shortlist of candidates within 48 hours.
-Time, as they say, is money.

-For all your recruitment needs in Singapore, please contact our specialist recruiters on +65 6228 0200 or email firstname.lastname@example.org
+To find out how we can add more value to your recruitment process, please contact our specialist recruiters on +65 6228 0200 or email firstname.lastname@example.org

 For more information on the latest IT jobs available, please click here.